timzaak/small-acme/README.md

 ## Getting started

-See the [examples](examples) directory for an example of how to use small-acme.
+See the [examples](examples) directory for examples of how to use small-acme.